Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Introduction

 \section{Introduction}

-The most common approach to make decisions under uncertainty involves three steps.
+The most common approach to making decisions under uncertainty involves two steps.
 In the first step, one develops a forecast for all uncertainties that affect the decision-making problem based on all information available.
-In the second step, an action based on the forecast is selected.
-Finally, in the third step, one implements corrective actions after uncertainties are realized.
-This three-step procedure constitutes an open-loop forecast-decision process in which the outcomes of the decisions are not considered in the forecasting framework.
+In the second step, an action { is planned and implemented based on the forecast.
+In the case of sequential decision-making problems, however, this decision step may also consider some corrective actions} after uncertainties are realized.
+The aforementioned two-step procedure constitutes an open-loop forecast-decision process in which the outcomes (costs) of the decisions {actually implemented} are not accounted for in the forecasting {step}.

 In the electricity sector, it is common for system operators to use an open-loop forecast-decision approach.
-First, loads are forecast based on standard statistical techniques, such as least squares (LS), and reserve requirements are defined by simple rules, based on quantiles, extreme values and standard deviation of forecast errors according to specified reliability standards \citep{NRELguidelines}.
+First, loads are forecast based on standard statistical techniques, such as least squares (LS), and reserve requirements are defined by \emph{ad hoc} rules based on quantiles, extreme values, and standard deviation estimates of forecast errors following specified reliability standards \citep{NRELguidelines}.
 Then, a decision is made to allocate generation resources following an energy and reserve scheduling program \citep{Chen2014, Tony2019}.
-In real-time, reserves are deployed to ensure that power is balanced at every node, compensating for forecast errors.
+In real-time, reserves are deployed to ensure power is balanced at every node, compensating for forecast errors.

-From the academic perspective, it has been demonstrated that stochastic programming models yield better results than deterministic ones when making decisions under uncertainty because the former takes distributions into consideration.
-These models provide better results in terms of cost, reliability, and market efficiency compared to deterministic approaches \citep{wang2014flexible}.
-Nevertheless, in practical applications, two issues arise: proper modeling of distributions is challenging and tractability imposes small sample sizes for techniques like sample average approximations (SAA).
-A consequence of this tractability issue is that SAA solutions become sample dependent \citep{papavasiliou2014applying, papavasiliou2013multiarea}, thereby compromising market transparency and preventing stakeholders acceptance \citep{wang2015real}.
-Therefore, most system operators worldwide still rely on deterministic short-term scheduling (economic dispatch or unit commitment) models with exogenous forecasts for loads and reserve requirements \citep{Chen2014, PJM2018}.
-Within this context, one alternative to improve the performance of deterministic scheduling tools is to forecast load and reserve requirements with the goal of minimizing energy and reserve scheduling costs.